privacyidea/privacyidea/doc/installation/upgrade.rst

-In any case before upgrading a major version read the document [READ_BEFORE_UPDATE](https://github.com/privacyidea/privacyidea/blob/master/READ_BEFORE_UPDATE.md) which is continously updated in the Github repository.
+In any case before upgrading a major version read the document [READ_BEFORE_UPDATE](https://github.com/privacyidea/privacyidea/blob/master/READ_BEFORE_UPDATE.md) which is continuously updated in the Github repository.
 Note, that when you are upgrading over several major versions, read all the comments for all versions.